dknkim/Manuscript_alert/README.md

-# Manuscript Alert System for AD and Neuroimaging
+# Manuscript Alert System for AD and Neuroimaging (Reverse RAG enabled)

 A local web application that helps researchers stay updated with the latest papers in Alzheimer's disease and neuroimaging from PubMed, arXiv, bioRxiv, and medRxiv.